Bouziane95/RPGGame/README.md

  # Mystery Box - 🤔

- Each turn a dice is rolled and if the character do less than 4 he gains a mystery equipement (Good or Not) who can be a game changer !
+ Each turn a dice is rolled and if the character do less than 4 he gains a mystery weapon, Excalibur or a Spoon it's you and your luck !